SpeCT/couchjava/README.md

 ### Contact

 Cloudant folks are usually hanging out in IRC.
 Freenode, channel #cloudant.
-Wemay also be reached:
+We may also be reached:

  * [http://cloudant.com][1]
  * [info@cloudant.com][5]